For families looking to enjoy the perfect holiday this summer in Dartmouth, why not spend a day exploring the...

 The menu, whether that’s to take away or eat in, is surprisingly varied, with sandwiches, chicken dishes, burgers and salads all on the menu.
 But it’s for classic fish and chips that the Wheelhouse has built its excellent reputation.

 Like the Seahorse restaurant, Rockfish is owned and managed by celebrity chef Mitch Tonks.
-Part of a small Devon chain of five fish restaurants, it’s a stylishly rustic eatery by the water – the perfect setting for a portion of fish and chips.
+Part of a small Devon chain of six fish restaurants, it’s a stylishly rustic eatery by the water – the perfect setting for a portion of fish and chips.
+This delicious seafood establishment gets top marks from us, not only for its mouth-watering dishes but for its ability to create everything on the menu gluten free!

 There are lots of other interesting food options too.
 So if you’ve already indulged in enough battered cod for a little while, you’ll be happy to know the menu contains such enticing dishes as roasted scallops, mussels in wine and garlic, tempura vegetables, halloumi burgers and plenty more.